alumae/k6net6lke-benchmark/RESULTS.md

+# Comparison of speech translation systems

+Note that some systems use oracle transcriptions and are only listed for reference.

 | Model             | From Estonian              || To Estonian      ||
 |-------------------|:---------------:|:---------:|:-------------:|:---------:|
 |                   | *English*       | *Russian* | *English*     | *Russian* |